Boeing: A Perfect Storm Now Renders The Stock A Potential 3 Bagger

 The collapse of the price of jet fuel may seem benign for Boeing, at least on the surface.
 However, it is critical to note that airlines renew their fleet every few years in order to improve the fuel efficiency of their fleet.
 As long as the price of jet fuel remains suppressed, there is no incentive for airlines to renew their fleet.

-However, the current price of jet fuel and crude oil are unsustainable.
+However, the current price of jet fuel and crude oil is unsustainable.
 The weakest oil producers, which are the ones with the highest production cost and the greatest debt load, will be driven out of business, while OPEC will soon cut its production by about 10 million barrels per day.
 As soon as the coronavirus crisis attenuates, the demand for oil products will begin to recover and thus the price of jet fuel will return to sustainable levels.
 The oil market has exhibited dramatic boom-and-bust cycles but the price of oil and jet has always recovered after the downturns.
 As a result, airlines will again have an incentive to renew their fleet after a few years.

 Cyclical industry